jchrisfarris/antiope/README.md

 This stack creates the (optional) Amazon Elastic Search cluster for searching the resource objects gathered by the inventory stack.
 This stack also creates the pipeline for SQS & Lambda to detect when new objects are added to the bucket and make sure those objects are indexed.

 ## GCP Inventory Stack
 Currently a work-in-progress, this stack replicates the aws-inventory stack functionality for GCP Projects.
+The code in gcp-inventory will currently create a project containing the antiope function and pub/sub trigger for that function that runs every hour.
+Output of the function made visible with logging module.
 # 5-2-2021
 The function created in gcp-inventory creates a cloud function which is triggered manually via a topic.
 This will get all resources that the service account applied to it has access to.
 Using the default app engine